egillespie/web-component-intro/README.md

 ### Loading web components for use

-ES Modules are now a standard and widely available feature of all modern browsers.
-JavaScript files can easily be loaded from both HTML and other JS files.
+ES Modules are a standard and widely available feature of all modern browsers.
+JavaScript files can be loaded from both HTML and other JS files.

 - Put each web component in a separate file with the `.mjs` extension.